A Brief History Lesson Of Yoga Mats:

 When it comes to pricing, there’s not much more to elaborate on.
 As you explore various retailers and manufacturers, whether it’s through Amazon or elsewhere, you’ll quickly notice the significant disparities in prices.
 In most cases, PVC mats tend to be the most budget-friendly option available.

 Related Article: Yoga Techniques: Stretching With Yoga Blocks

-The last factor (which we have briefly touched upon), is the texture and grip provided by the mat.
-This is important because you don’t want to lose your footing while you’re doing any advanced poses, or any asana for that matter.
+The final consideration, which we’ve briefly discussed earlier, is the texture and grip offered by the mat.
+This factor holds significance because you wouldn’t want to risk losing your footing while attempting advanced poses or any asana during your practice.